-The Grace Place for Children and Families (Elementary School) 21st CCLC program has been in operations under the current grant for four years, having successfully navigated the competitive grant process for the 2014-2015 program year.
-Since beginning services in the 2014-2015 program year, the Grace Place (Elementary) 21st CCLC program has worked to provide all services for which it was funded and has historically made progress towards the approved goals and objectives.
+The Grace Place for Children and Families (High School) 21st CCLC program has been in operations under the current grant for three years, having successfully navigated the competitive grant process for the 2016-2017 program year.
+Since beginning services in the 2016-2017 program year, the Grace Place (High School) 21st CCLC program has worked to provide all services for which it was funded and has historically made progress towards the approved goals and objectives.
 Overall, Grace Place for Children and Families is a nonprofit educational touchstone for Golden Gate, Florida - a community of high need in Collier County.
 Problems that contribute to low academic achievement, such as high poverty levels, language barriers, parental illiteracy, low family education levels, poor living conditions and under-performing schools all combine to overwhelm the community and its children.
-Grace Place for Children and Families provides programs designed to bridge the academic achievement gap between families in middle-income and upper-income households, and those families supporting low-income and impoverished households.
+Grace Place for Children and Families in middleincome and upper-income households, and those families supporting low-income and impoverished households.
 Grace Place empowers the children and families of Golden Gate to change the course of their future through education.

-Grace Place for Children and Families (Elementary School) 21st CCLC program (differentiated from the other 21st CCLC programs under the same organization) was designed as the Academy of Leaders to provide a no-cost academic enrichment and educational development afterschool program for families that do not otherwise have access to affordable afterschool programming.
-Prior to and after receiving the 21st CCLC grant, Grace Place leadership worked with stakeholders from all parts of the community (students, parents/ guardians, community partners, churches, organizations, and school and district staff) to complete a needs assessment and continuously improve the implementation of the Grace Place (Elementary) 21st CCLC program.
+Grace Place for Children and Families (High School) 21st CCLC program (differentiated from the other 21st CCLC programs under the same organization) was designed as an Academy of Leaders to provide a no-cost academic enrichment and educational development afterschool program for students and families that do not otherwise have access to affordable afterschool programming.
+Prior to and after receiving the 21st CCLC grant, Grace Place leadership worked with stakeholders from all parts of the community (students, parents/ guardians, community partners, churches, organizations, and school and district staff) to complete a needs assessment and continuously improve the implementation of the Grace Place (High School) 21st CCLC program.
 The results of the initial assessment drove the short-term and long-term plans for the 21st CCLC program, and led to the development of four overarching program goals: (1) Improve academic achievement in reading, writing, math, and science; (2) Improve social and behavioral skills to promote positive youth development and personal growth through health, wellness and enrichment activities (e.g., physical fitness, visual and performing arts, and character education); (3) Improve English language skills and literacy among adult family members, while developing parenting competencies; and (4) Improve integration of student families into the regular school-day environment.

 These goals are supported by research-based activities provided through the 21st CCLC program, such as Project-Based Learning, reading/math labs, captivating and engaging enrichment activities, adult English language and literacy (ELL) classes, and regular parenting classes.
-The program targeted students in grades K-5 from Golden Gate Elementary (GGE) and Golden Terrace Elementary (GTE).
-These schools were chosen because enrolled students face significant risk factors for academic failure.
-The Academy of Leaders is entirely provided at the Grace Place for Children and Families Campus, located less than two miles from the schools and easily accessible to students and families.
-The Grace Place campus provides new state-of-the-art buildings, technologically advanced classrooms, computers and computer lab, large cafeteria, a music room, and substantial outdoor fitness areas.
-Grace Place for Children and Families and the Grace Place Campus are fully licensed by DCF, and meet all DCF and Collier County Public School (CCPS) safety policies and requirements for providing services to the proposed number of students.
+This program targeted students, grades 9-12, from Golden Gate High School (GGHS).
+This school was chosen because the students face significant risk factors for academic failure, both within the school and within the community.
+The Academy of Leaders was provided at Golden Gate High School for afterschool programming, holiday programming, and summer programming.
+Some of the 21st CCLC students provide volunteer service to the elementary school program through the AP Leaders program at the Grace Place Campus, which is located less than two miles from the school and easily accessible to students and families (the students are transported to their volunteer location be Grace Place buses).
+The high school provides all necessary facilities inherent in a public school, including advanced classrooms, computers and computer labs, cafeteria, and substantial outdoor fitness areas.
+The high school facilities are entirely maintained by CCPS and have all necessary licenses and certifications for providing services to high school students.